mposolda/keycloak-openshift-ext/README.md

 mvn clean install
 ```

-After it is done, you can copy built files and required dependencies to Keycloak server:
+After it is done, you can copy built files and required dependencies to your Keycloak server:
 ```
 cp target/openshift-ext-1.0-SNAPSHOT.jar $KEYCLOAK_HOME/providers/
 cp target/lib/*.jar $KEYCLOAK_HOME/providers/